-Since Ratehub.ca has calculated the value of 1 BMO Reward point is $0.007, that equates to a 2.1% return on travel, dining and entertainment purchases and 1.4% return on everything else.
+Since Ratehub.ca has calculated that the value of 1 BMO Rewards point is $0.007, that equates to a 2.1% return on travel, dining and entertainment purchases and 1.4% return on everything else.

 BMO Rewards points can be redeemed for flights and hotels, and cover all charges and taxes with no blackout dates and no airline restrictions.
 This flexibility is one of the many perks of this credit card, but we’re just getting started.
 It comes with a host of benefits beyond the robust rewards system.

 The BMO World Elite MasterCard has a two-tiered welcome offer that delivers upwards of $400 in value to new accountholders in their first year.

 First and foremost, the BMO World Elite MasterCard’s annual fee of $150 is waived for the first year.
 New cardholders are also eligible to receive 35,000 BMO Rewards points ($250 value) provided they spend $3,000 on the card during their first three months.

 In line with most rewards credit cards, the BMO World Elite MasterCard has an annual interest rate of 19.99% on all purchases (which will only apply in cases when a balance isn’t paid off in full) and 22.99% on cash advances and balance transfers.

 To qualify for this card, you’ll need an income of $80,000 per year or $150,000 per year between you and your spouse.
 This credit card does have an annual fee of $150, however as outlined above, it is waived for the first year for new accountholders.